Sentry01/supabase-for-copilot-mcp/supabasemcplan.md

 ## Conclusion

-The Supabase MCP Server for GitHub Copilot will provide a powerful extension of database management capabilities directly within the development environment.
-By adapting the proven architecture of the existing Supabase MCP server implementation and enhancing it with GitHub Copilot-specific features, we will create a seamless, natural language interface to Supabase databases.
+This implementation plan provides a clear path to building a Supabase MCP server specifically designed to work with VS Code Insiders' MCP client capabilities and GitHub Copilot.
+By following the architecture and approach of the existing Supabase MCP server for Cursor while adapting it for VS Code's MCP client integration, we can create a powerful tool that allows developers to manage their Supabase databases through natural language interactions in GitHub Copilot.

-The implementation will maintain the modularity and category-based organization of the original design while adding rich formatting, context awareness, and optimized response handling for the GitHub Copilot environment.
-This approach ensures developers can interact with their Supabase databases efficiently without leaving their coding workflow.
+The implementation maintains the comprehensive set of database management tools while ensuring compatibility with VS Code's MCP client protocol, providing a seamless integration experience for developers using GitHub Copilot in VS Code Insiders.